-Draft Plan of Subdivision, part of Lot 17, Con 16, former Township of Nichol, Centre Wellington Polocorp Inc. - December 10, 2024
+Draft Plan of Subdivision, Part Lot 18, Con 16, former Township of Nichol, Centre Wellington Polocorp Inc. - December 10, 2024

-Figure 24 is a more detailed view of the integration of the conserved farmhouse in the development.
+Figure 30 is a more detailed view of the integration of the conserved farmhouse in the development.
 The significant public views from the highway have been preserved.
-Sufficient space has been provided to conserve many of the mature trees on the property.
+Sufficient space has been provided to conserve some of the mature trees on the property.